-"Nobody tells you that it's like the 9 months of periods you missed returning all at once!
+"Nobody tells you about the 9 months of periods you missed returning all at once!
 I bled for about six weeks after my first (but not so much after second!)"

 "As a mum of twin boys aged three and a half years old, I never knew how hard it was going to be, but at the same time I am experiencing a deep love that I never knew existed!"